-After several visits to this part of Italy, we’ve shared our insider tips on where to stay in Rome and composed this guide on how to choose the best hotels in each of the top neighborhoods.
+Not sure where to stay in Rome, Italy?
+We’ve composed this guide on how to choose the best hotels in each of the top neighborhoods in Rome!

 A historical city with seemingly endless opportunities for world-class food, art, shopping, and accommodations, Rome is a destination in which to indulge.
 Whether you plan on sightseeing ancient ruins, visiting art museums, trying out wines, or people watching in one of the many squares, there is a branch of Roman decadence for every taste.